Hindu–Arabic numeral system: Positional notation

 The Hindu–Arabic system is designed for positional notation in a decimal system.
 In a more developed form, positional notation also uses a decimal marker (at first a mark over the ones digit but now more commonly a decimal point or a decimal comma which separates the ones place from the tenths place), and also a symbol for "these digits recur ad infinitum".
 In modern usage, this latter symbol is usually a vinculum (a horizontal line placed over the repeating digits).
 In this more developed form, the numeral system can symbolize any rational number using only 13 symbols (the ten digits, decimal marker, vinculum, and a prepended minus sign to indicate a negative number).

-Although generally found in text written with the Arabic abjad ("alphabet"), which is written right-to-left, numbers written with these numerals place the most-significant digit to the left, so they read from left to right (though digits are not always said in order from most to least significant).
+Although generally found in text written with the Arabic abjad, which is written right-to-left, numbers written with these numerals place the most-significant digit to the left, so they read from left to right (though digits are not always said in order from most to least significant).
 The requisite changes in reading direction are found in text that mixes left-to-right writing systems with right-to-left systems.